-The JIB-PMES has nominated 'The People's Pension', provided by the B&CE as the preferred pension scheme provider for operatives employed under the JIB-PMES Working Rule Agreement.
+The JIB-PMES has nominated 'The People's Pension', provided by the B&CE (People's Partnership) as the preferred pension scheme provider for operatives employed under the JIB-PMES Working Rule Agreement.
 Having an industry wide pension scheme is important because of the transient nature of employment.
-However, it is for the employer to select a qualifying defined contribution pension scheme which will need to be registered with the Plumbing Joint Industry Board.
+However, it is for the employer to select a qualifying defined contribution pension scheme which will need to be registered with the Joint Industry Board for PMES.